A blog about two hikers: Dormouse and Dirt Stew

 Dormouse and Dirt Stew met in 2008 at a juggling festival at Rochester Institute of Technology.
 Dormouse had been planning since high school to hike the Appalachian Trail, and was hesitant to start a relationship with a handsome sweet juggler, who would certainly break her heart when it was time to leave.
 But after Dormouse laid the cards on the table, Dirt Stew without hesitation agreed to hike the Appalachian Trail with her.
 This begins the love story between Dormouse, Dirt Stew, and long distance backpacking.

-After we hiked the Appalachian Trail together, we moved from the East Coast to the San Francisco Bay Area, where we lived for a few years.
-Shortly after the Appalachian Trail, we knew we wanted to hike the Pacific Crest Trail as well.
+After we hiked the Appalachian Trail together in 2010, we moved from the East Coast to the San Francisco Bay Area, where we lived for a few years.
+During that time we learned a lot about California’s wildlands from our friends at San Bruno Mountain Watch.
+Shortly after the Appalachian Trail and moving to California, we knew we wanted to hike the Pacific Crest Trail as well.
 We were infected with the hiking-bug!
 We were married in 2012, and after Dirt Stew’s father passed away in 2013, we realized that life is short, and decided the time to hike was not later, but NOW.
 We started preparing for a 2014 hike of the PCT.
 After completing our hike of the Pacific Crest Trail, we decided to move back east to be closer to family.
 We now live in Asheville, North Carolina and work part time guiding hikes for Blue Ridge Hiking Company.

 We’d love to hear from you, either your questions and comments or simply your words of encouragement as we go along!